Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

 29. Double-click **axi_uartlite_0** to open the IP.

-30. In Board tab, set Board interface as shown below:
+30. In the Board tab, set Board interface as shown below:

     .. image:: media/board-interface.png